vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/_index.md

  - VMware Tanzu Labs
 ---

-## Why is this important?
+## Why is this learning path important?

-This learning path will provide you with foundational knowledge around modern, cloud-native software development with Spring and Cloud-Foundry.
+This learning path provides the foundational knowledge around modern, cloud-native software development with Spring and Cloud-Foundry.
 It has been conceived as pre-work to get the most of an application-related software development engagement with Tanzu Labs.

 ## Who is this learning path for?

-This learning path is mainly for software engineers and other members of the technical development team involved in a Tanzu Labs engagement.
+This learning path is for software engineers and other members of the technical development team involved in a Tanzu Labs engagement.

 ## What you will learn

-Each section of this guide provides some context to the skills or technologies in question, with links throughout to specific and targeted info you will need.
-Each section is followed by a list of suggested homework and optional additional resources.
+Each section of this guide provides details about the skills or technologies in question, and includes links to specific and targeted information to assist you.
+Each section is followed by suggested homework assignments and additional resources.

-Going through the material of this learning path should not take more than 8 hours.
-However, the more time you put in, the more you will get out of the engagement.
+It should take about eight hours to complete the material in this learning path.
+However, the more time you put into the learnng path, the more you will get out of the engagement.

-The following topics are covered:
+This learning path includes the following topics:

 **General skills**
 * [Things to unlearn](/outcomes/cloud-native-development/general__unlearn/)